XenonShawn/1brc/writeup.md

 ### Optimization 5: Threads

 This is not really an optimization, but more of a use of all available compute resource that we have access to.
-I used `std::thread` and split the code into `std::thread::hardware_concurrency()` number of chunks.
+Since the task is embarassingly parallel, I used `std::thread` and split the code into `std::thread::hardware_concurrency()` number of chunks.
 Each of them have a preallocated hashmap, and the main thread will wait upon each thread.
 Once each thread is complete, the main thread combines each thread's aggregated information and then prints it out.

 This brings the final runtime to 3.5s, a mere 1.8% of the original runtime!